 Create Virtual Network Gateway

 Go to “more services”, “virtual network gateway”.
 Click Add.
 Fill out as below – you will probably want to create a new public IP.
-Note this is policy-based.
+Note this is route-based.

 Note provisioning virtual network gateway may take up to 45 minutes.